HenryLange/fantasy-nhl-optimizer/_posts/2025-09-01-project-plan-and-structure.md

 ### What's next?

-in the following week I will dive into loading and exploring the NHL dataset, summarizing key stats, and preparing it for the optimizer.
+In the following week, I will dive into loading and exploring the NHL dataset, summarizing key stats, and preparing it for the optimizer.
 I will spend time looking for a great dataset, and I want to become familiar with that dataset so the optimization works how I intend it to.
 Taking the time to go through the dataset and learn more about it before I make this tool will all be tracked and documented in my next post on Sunday.